thrivadev/frontend-coding-challenge/NOTES.md

 I'm assuming it's better to inform the user as soon as possible if they've broken these rules.
 So while in the goals page make sure they can't have more than 4 goals.
 Doesn't say goals are needed so letting them progress with 0.

+TODO
+Disable Next if no Diet is selected

 Improvements that should be made:
 - Clicking back should show saved state.
 E.g. Going from Diet back to Goals, all selected Goals should still be selected.